ElektraInitiative/libelektra/doc/BUILDSERVER.md

 A `jenkins` user with 47000:47000 ids should be created as this is what is expected in Docker images.
-Additionally a public key authentification should be set up so the jenkins master can establish an ssh connection with the node.
+Additionally a public key authentication should be set up so the jenkins master can establish an ssh connection with the node.
 If the node should be able to interact with Docker the jenkins user should be added to the `docker` group.